tm-LBenson/AWS-Slides/_posts/2024-1-5-section-8-lesson-2.md

 #### Conclusion

 AWS CDK empowers developers to define and deploy cloud infrastructure and services programmatically, ensuring that infrastructure management is as agile as application development.
-For those preparing for AWS certification exams, understanding CDK's capabilities to streamline cloud infrastructure deployment is crucial.
+For those preparing for AWS certification exams, understanding CDK's capabilities to streamline cloud infrastructure deployment is important.

 ---